eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ```cpp
 iox::runtime::PoshRuntime::initRuntime("some_unique_name");
 ```
-Now this application is ready to communicate with the middleware deamon RouDi and we can define the data type we want to send.
+Now this application is ready to communicate with RouDi and we can define the data type we want to send.
 ```cpp
 struct CounterTopic
 {